voicegain/platform/ANNOUNCE-TR.md

 Issues fixed:
 * #rcj-532: Microphone capture transcript in Transcribe App occasionally does not load (No Data)
 * #rcj-527: Text export does not have modified speaker names
+* #rcw-6: An exception shows up in the console when Settings is clicked

 ### April 28, 2022